pytexas/2024/docs/schedule/talks.md

 I started maintaining open source projects back in 2016 with tox.
 In 2018, I became a virtualenv maintainer.
 Today, this has now ballooned to 16 different packages where I'm the primary maintainer (+6 other projects where I help out).
 On average, these packages get more than 360 million downloads each month.<br><br>In this talk, I will share my experience, and explore how I manage to pull this off while also having a primary job and a family.
 I will present which techniques I tried, what worked, and what did not.
 I will also share my views on how one should approach maintaining an open source package to avoid burnout.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rcSLOqwpJk8?si=j0DGk9h4FBh7ERNC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rcSLOqwpJk8?si=j0DGk9h4FBh7ERNC" title="Lessons learned maintaining open source Python projects (Bernat Gabor) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Bernat Gabor**